Mount Price (British Columbia): Volcanic hazards

-Mount Price is one of the four highest threat volcanoes in Canada adjacent to major populations with critical civil and economic infrastructure, the other three being Mount Meager, Mount Garibaldi and Mount Cayley.
+Mount Price is one of the four highest threat volcanoes in Canada adjacent to major populations with critical civil and economic infrastructure; the other three are Mount Meager, Mount Garibaldi and Mount Cayley.
 Although Plinian eruptions have not been identified at Mount Price, Peléan eruptions can also produce large amounts of volcanic ash that could significantly affect the nearby communities of Whistler and Squamish.
 Peléan eruptions might cause short and long term water supply problems for the city of Vancouver and most of the Lower Mainland.
 The catchment area for the Greater Vancouver watershed is downwind from Mount Price.
 An eruption producing floods and lahars could destroy parts of Highway 99, threaten communities such as Brackendale and endanger water supplies from Pitt Lake.
 Fisheries on the Pitt River would also be at risk.
 Mount Price is also close to a major air traffic route; volcanic ash reduces visibility and can cause jet engine failure, as well as damage to other aircraft systems.
 These volcanic hazards become more serious as the Lower Mainland grows in population.